I signed up for this wine tasting event after receiving this engaging invitation:

 "PLEASE JOIN US FOR AN EXTRAVAGANT WINE TASTING EVENT THAT IS CASUAL, INFORMATIVE, AND LOADED WITH INSIGHT!"

 The theme was Northern Italy.
 My husband and I arrived just before 7:00 pm and were led to the back of the restaurant, where an L-shape table was set up for 12 guests.
 The table was neatly set up, with the tasting menu facing us.

 Caitlin came to introduce herself as the sommelier leading the testing and told us that we will start the tasting once everyone had arrived, which only took 5 minutes.

 We started to exchange a few words with the other participants, but we had to project our voice so much and lean across the table to hear their answers.
 The music was so loud!

 Then Caitlin came to greet everyone and explained the flow of the tasting.
 She didn’t know where to stand really to avoid turning her back to one of us; she chose to stand at the intersection of the 2 tables forming the L shape.

-The waiter set up the first glass in front of us and Caitlin started to pour the first wine sample…well it was more than a sample, about 4 oz if not 5 oz.
-I made the comment that it was a large serving for just tasting and she smiled saying they were very generous on the wine.
+The waiter set up the first glass in front of us and Caitlin started pouring the first wine sample… well it was more than a sample, about 4 oz if not 5 oz.
+I made the comment that it was a great serving for just tasting and she smiled saying they were very generous on the wine.
 Indeed, the portions were generous and we could have top ups if we wanted.

 The first wine was a Pinot Bianco from the Tramin winery in the Alto Adige (2015).
 Patrick asked me what were the aromas I was smelling and I replied… smoke from the kitchen where they bake pizzas in a wood oven.
 It took me a lot of focus to get to the floral notes and golden fruit notes Caitlin announced before we tasted.

 This is how I managed to appreciate each wine and learn about them.